eclipse-pass/pass-deposit-services/README.md

 * `ACCEPTED` (_terminal_): Deposit services places the Submission into this state when all of its `Deposit`s have been `ACCEPTED`
 * `REJECTED` (_terminal_): Deposit services places the Submission into this state when all of its `Deposit`s have been `REJECTED`

+#### Deposit Status

 Deposit status is enumerated in the `DepositStatus` class.
 Deposit services considers the following values:
 *  `SUBMITTED` (_intermediate_): the custodial content of the `Submission` has been successfully transferred to the `Deposit`s `Repository`
 *  `ACCEPTED` (_terminal_): the custodial content of the `Submission` has been accessioned by the `Deposit`s `Repository` (i.e. custody of the `Submission` has successfully been transferred to the downstream `Repository`)
 *  `REJECTED` (_terminal_): the custodial content of the `Submission` has been rejected by the `Deposit`'s `Repository` (i.e. the downstream `Repository` has refused to accept custody of the `Submission` content)
 *  `FAILED` (_intermediate_): the transfer of custodial content to the `Repository` failed, or there was some other error updating the status of the `Deposit`

+#### RepositoryCopy Status

 RepositoryCopy status is enumerated in the `CopyStatus` class.
 Deposit services considers the following values:
 * `COMPLETE` (_terminal_): a copy of the custodial content is available in the `Repository` at this location
+* `IN_PROGRESS` (_intermediate_): a copy of the custodial content is _expected to be_ available in the `Repository` at this location.
+The custodial content should not be expected to exist until the `Deposit` status is `ACCEPTED`
+* `REJECTED` (_terminal_): the copy should be considered to be invalid.
+Even if the custodial content is made available at the location indicated by the `RepositoryCopy`, it should not be mistaken for a successful transfer of custody.

+RepositoryCopy status is subservient to the Deposit status.
+They will always be congruent.
+For example, a RepositoryCopy cannot be `COMPLETE` if the Deposit is `REJECTED`.
+If a Deposit is `REJECTED`, then the RepositoryCopy must also be `REJECTED`.

+#### Common Permutations

 There are some common permutations of these statuses that will be observed:
 * `ACCEPTED` `Submission`s will only have `Deposit`s that are `ACCEPTED`.
 Each `Deposit` will have a `COMPLETE` `RepositoryCopy`.